JannisBittlmayer/bar-bot/README.md

 Just make sure to set the `data.decision` data element to `"accept"` or `"reject"` before the decision gateway.

 ### Adding Custom Data to Orders
 Let's say you want to add additional data to the order data.
-You can do this by adding a new key-value pair to the `custom_data` JSON object in the `add_rule` endpoint.
+You can do this by adding a new key-value pair to the `custom_data` JSON object when calling the `/order` endpoint.
 The simplest way to do this is to add a new key-value pair to the `custom_dict` variable in the `on_message` function in the `discord_bot.py` file.
 This data will then be sent to the CPEE instance with the order and can be used in the process via the `custom_data` data element.

 ## Technical Details
 ### database.db